rokwire/illinois-app/README.md

-# illinois-app
+# Illinois App
-[Repo under construction for open source] The official app of the University of Illinois.
-Powered by the Rokwire Platform.
+The official mobile app of the University of Illinois.
+Powered by the [Rokwire Platform](https://rokwire.org/).

 ## Requirements